-The difference of £1,130,000 between the fixed asset fund and the value of tangible fixed assets represents unspent CIF funding and an unspent capital donation.
+The difference of £195,000 between the fixed asset fund and the value of tangible fixed assets represents unspent CIF funding.

 Transfers

 These relate to monies spent from unrestricted funds to purchase capitalised assets in during the year and from unrestricted funds to GAG to support and enhance the quality of the education provided by the trust beyond that facilitated by core GAG funding.